(Winter 1944-5)

 superhero

-Knowing that "fear" is the weapon the Psycho-Pirate will use next, the Man of Midnight races to Carse City, a wealthy sburb where something terrible is to happen.
-He runs into a few residents who are crying with fear, and they tell him that the entire city has been kidnapped!
-Visiting a few local officials, Mid-Nite is told that the Psycho-Pirate's men are going to drop living disease germs on the city.
+The emotion of fear sends Dr. Mid-Nite to Carse City, a wealthy suburb where he runs into a few residents who are crying with fear, and they tell him that the entire city has been kidnapped!
+Visiting local officials, Mid-Nite is told that the Psycho-Pirate's men are going to drop living disease germs on the city.
 The Man of Night heads out to the address from where the ransom note was issued, dispatches a sharpshooter, and is ready to enter the premises when a sudden fear comes over him.
 But he overcomes that and wraps up the thugs inside, learning that the germ threat was only a hoax.

-The Plunder of the Psycho-Pirate [chapter 4] (Table of Contents)
+[The Plunder of the Psycho-Pirate, Chapter 4] (Table of Contents: 10)

-Justice Society of America / comic story / 5 pages (report information)
+The Justice Society of America; Johnny Thunder / comic story / 5 pages (report information)

 Gardner Fox